On this page

 Ongoing | Engage with Federal Government and state and territory government agencies and JSCs, including through working groups, as appropriate. |

-The Skills Shortage Quarterly (SSQ) report offers analysis on occupation shortage pressures using data from Jobs and Skills Australia’s Survey of Employers who Recently Advertised.
-The insights in the SSQ complement and expand on skill shortage discussions in Jobs and Skills Australia’s the Key Findings Report that accompanies the annual SPL and quarterly Labour Market Update report.
+The Occupation Shortage Report (OSR) (formerly the Skills Shortage Quarterly report*) offers analysis on occupation shortage pressures using data from Jobs and Skills Australia’s Survey of Employers who Recently Advertised.